Have you noticed a funky scent emanating from your sheets or towels even after being freshly washed? If your laundry smells funky you’re not alone.

 The solution is fairly simple – you just have to get in there and clean every square inch of surface area.
-Which can be done if you have a few hours of time to spend.
+This can be done if you have a few hours of time to spend.

 But there is a much more efficient and effective way; one which takes almost no effort at all.
 One wash cycle per month (twice per month if you use your washing machine more frequently than average), is enough to get your machine free and clear of funk-causing mold and mildew.

 What To Use?

 It’s a fairly obvious answer – Washing machine cleaner, like this one from Affresh: